joshbegley/nyt-latest/README.md

 `Iran and Oman said they would create a temporary shipping lane and clear mines in the waterway.
 Global oil prices eased after the joint announcement.`\
 https://www.nytimes.com/2026/08/26/world/middleeast/iran-oman-strait-hormuz.html

-**Live Updates: Hundreds Missing as Deadly Floods Sweep Away Villages in Nepal**\
+**Live Updates: At Least 72 Killed and Hundreds Missing as Floods Sweep Away Villages in Nepal**\
-`A wall of water crashed through a Himalayan river valley between Nepal and the Chinese territory of Tibet, killing dozens of people, the Nepali authorities said.
+`A wall of water crashed through a Himalayan river valley between Nepal and the Chinese territory of Tibet, the Nepali authorities said.
 The missing included border officials, port workers and foreign tourists.`\
 https://www.nytimes.com/live/2026/08/26/world/nepal-floods

 **They’re Done With Trump**\